 The anticipated sports betting app lives up to its namesake in many ways, but for every two pros there is a con.
 The app’s proprietary platform is in many ways second-to-none, featuring tons of account management features, cool innovations, and top-notch integration with the TSG’s existing NJ online poker product.
 BetStars NJ is also an innovative app, offering players experiences that they just won’t find elsewhere.
 Bet variety?
 Solid cashiering?
 Great promotions?
 BetStars NJ has it all.

-Yet, the lack of a PC product (so far), less than stellar pricing in spots, lackluster support, and an occasionally dizzying user interface knocks the book down a peg.
+Yet, less than stellar pricing in spots, lackluster support, and an occasionally dizzying user interface knocks the book down a peg.
 There’s still more good than bad, but a little refinement might be in order.

 BetStars NJ Sportsbook bonus offer – 2019 bonus code and details